 Personally, a lot has been going on in my life the last few years too.
 Most of you know that my little boy Finn is autistic.
 That whole process to diagnosis was stressful and protracted and although we’re past that stage now, the reality is that parenting a child with additional needs is very different and with that comes its own strains.

 To cut a long story short I’ve massively neglected myself in every way possible.
 Exercise was completely sporadic.
 I would run four times one week then nothing for another month.
 My eating was just as sporadic, I’d be “super healthy” for a few days straight, then eating one “bad” thing would spiral into days of eating rubbish.
 It was yo-yo dieting and yo-yo exercising at its very best and as time has gone on I’ve physically been feeling worse and worse.

 It’s hard to admit this but I was also embarrassed.
 My whole work is based around getting kids to eat better but I couldn’t do that for myself.

 In February this year I put something on my Instagram talking about how I was feeling, how I was tired of feeling rubbish and putting everything and everyone else before me.
 So many of you reached out to say you felt the same.
-I had a call with the lovely Caroline Farrell, a nutritionist from Essential Nutrition who gave me some great tips regarding my food and also supplements to take.
+I had a call with the lovely Caroline Farrell a nutritionist who gave me some great tips regarding my food and also supplements to take.

 Any changes I made were very short lived however.
 As our worlds got turned upside down in March all good intentions I had went out the window.
 Like all other families we struggled with working from home and home schooling, along with the financial strains of being self employed during these times.
 I thought I coped just fine at the time but looking back I wasn’t coping at all.